Tigres UANL (women): Grounds

 Estadio Universitario during the Apertura 2022 semi-final between Tigres Femenil and Monterrey.

 The Estadio Universitario ("University Stadium") is the official home ground of Tigres Femenil.
-This 42,000-seat stadium built in 1967 is colloquially known as El Volcan ("The Volcano").
-The stadium is located at the campus of the Autonomous University of Nuevo León in the city of San Nicolás de los Garza.
+This 42,000-seat stadium built in 1967 is colloquially known as El Volcán ("The Volcano").
+The stadium is located at the campus of the Autonomous University of Nuevo León in the city of San Nicolás de los Garza, Nuevo León.

-Tigres Femenil play its first match in history at the Universitario on August 5, 2017, in a game against C.D.
-Guadalajara for match day 2 of the Apertura 2017.
+Tigres Femenil play its first match in history at the Universitario on August 5, 2017, in a game against Guadalajara for match day 2 of the Apertura 2017.
 The match ended in a 2–0 victory for Tigres Femenil with goals from Blanca Solís and Carolina Jaramillo.